juliuscarlo/raspberry-pi-microgrid/readme.md

 ### Real Time Clock (RTC)

-Check if the ID EEPROM address is 0x50.
+If the ID EEPROM address is set to 0x50, there might be issues with wakeup enable getting deactivated at every boot.
+In this case changing it to 0x52 fixed the problem on at least one occasion.

 Check the if the RTC driver is loaded using`i2cdetect -y 1`.
 There should be 'UU' in position 68.
 Otherwise the RTC needs to be added as follows: